Spanish airlift of 1936: German and Italian buildup

 The first Junkers 52 machine sent by the Nazis arrived in Tetuan on July 28; others arrived during next few days.
 Following some time dedicated to maintenance etc., the first Ju 52 joined the airlift on July 29.
-When operated as a regular passenger plane, a Junkers would normally carry 17 passengers; with all seats removed, 35 densely-packed soldiers were able to sit on the floor.
+When operated as a regular passenger plane, a Junkers would normally carry 17 passengers; with all seats removed, 35 densely packed soldiers were able to sit on the floor.
 The aircraft was large enough also to accommodate howitzers and artillery pieces with total load up to 3.5 tons.
 On July 30, the first Italian Savoia-Marchetti 81 machines landed in Nador from Sardinia.
 They were powerful aircraft, with slightly larger capacity than that of the Junkers.
 Other Ju 52 and SM 81 aircraft started to arrive during the first days of August.
-Whereas the Junkers either came aboard a ship to Cádiz or flew via Italy, the Savoias flew directly from Sardinia.
+Whereas the Junkers either came aboard a ship to Cádiz or flew via Italy (one Ju 52 was lost when its crew by mistake landed in the Republican-held Extremadura), the Savoias flew directly from Sardinia.
 Their fleet was complete by August 10, with 20 Junkers and 12 Savoias in place.
 Though unarmed, they were manned and serviced by German and Italian military pilots and technicians.
-Up to this moment, during 22 days of the airlift, there were reportedly already some 5,000 troops carried by air across the straits; probably around a half were transported by the Luftwaffe (in comparison, so-called Convoy de la Victoria got 1,600 men transported by sea on August 5 only).
+Up to this moment, during 22 days of the airlift, there were reportedly already few thousand troops (exact figures differ) carried by air across the straits; probably around a half were transported by the Germans (in comparison, so-called Convoy de la Victoria got 1,600 men transported by sea on August 5 only).